cescherbrayton/ATL13-depths/README.md

-# Detecting nearshore bathymetry from ICESat-2 ATLO3 returns around Aasiaat, Greenland and Nuuk, Greenland
+# Detecting nearshore bathymetry from ICESat-2 around Aasiaat, Greenland

 ## Background
 Nearshore bathymetry is difficult to obtain due to boat-based traditional sampling methods - essentially, sampling is limited to how close to shore a boat can go before getting stuck or risking damage.
 Therefore, drone or satellite based LiDAR is one of the only used to sample the region closest to the shore.
 ICESat-2, launched in 2018, has a green laser that can penetrate up to 30 m depth.